Policies and Responsibilities of Session Organizers and Presenters

 It is the responsibility of the session organizer to communicate the following policies to their presenters.
 All organizers and presenters must agree to abide by these policies upon submission of a proposal or abstract.

-- Individuals are limited to presenting only ONE Individuals can present in any of the scientific program categories: symposium, interactive session, contributed oral presentation, speed presentation, or poster presentation.
+- Individuals are limited to presenting only ONE presentation.
+Individuals can present in any of the scientific program categories: symposium, interactive session, contributed oral presentation, speed presentation, or poster presentation.
 If your name appears on more than one abstract, make sure you are listed as the presenter for only one of them.

 Symposia & Interactive Session Policies